Voter identification laws in the United States: State-by-state voter ID requirements

+The NCSL characterization "No ID required to vote at ballot box" is misleading.
+Photo ID's may be required during registration prior to or on election day (if permitted) or alternate identification may be secured by another previously registered voter in the same precinct vouching for the voter's ID (if no photo ID is available).
+"No ID required" suggests that there is no effort made to establish the voter's identity and address, both of which are required to register and vote in their home precinct.

 History

+Early history

 Voter ID laws go back to 1950, when South Carolina became the first state to start requesting identification from voters at the polls.
 The identification document did not have to include a picture; any document with the name of the voter sufficed.
 In 1970, Hawaii joined in requiring ID, and Texas a year later.
 Florida was next in 1977, and Alaska in 1980 to become the first five states in the United States to request identification of some sort from voters at the polls.

-In 1999, Virginia Governor Jim Gilmore attempted to start a pilot program that required voters to show IDs at the polls.
+In 1999, Governor of Virginia Jim Gilmore attempted to start a pilot program that required voters to show IDs at the polls.
 His initiative was blocked by Democrats and the NAACP, and was stopped by court order.
 His administration had spent and mailed $275,000 worth of free voter ID cards to residents in Arlington and Fairfax counties.

-Afterward Republican-dominated states have worked to pass laws for voter IDs, ostensibly to prevent "voter fraud", which studies have shown is "vanishingly rare."
-Opponents say that many of the provisions of such laws are a conspiracy designed to disadvantage minorities, poor and elderly, many of whom have tended in recent years to vote Democratic, so the Republicans are deriving political benefits from their voter ID campaign.
+Since the late 20th century, the Republican Party has led efforts to create more stringent voter ID laws for the stated objective of preventing voter fraud.
 In 2002, President George W. Bush signed the Help America Vote Act into law, which required all first-time voters in federal elections to show photo or non-photo ID upon either registration or arrival at the polling place.
+It recommended states provide an expansive list of options, including without photos, such as utility bills or government checks.

 In 2004, Arizona passed a law requiring voters to bring a state-issued photo ID to the polling place.
-Similar proposals were discussed in various other states and were passed in some cases.
+Similar proposals were later discussed in various other states and were passed in some cases.
 In several states, a person's citizenship status is noted on their photo ID.

+A 2005 report by the bipartisan Commission on Federal Election Reform, chaired by former President Jimmy Carter and former Secretary of State James Baker, concluded that concerns of both those who support and oppose strengthened voter ID laws were legitimate.
+It recommended voter ID requirements be enacted, to be slowly phased in over a period of five years, and accompanied by the issuance of free ID cards provided by mobile ID vans that would visit traditionally underserved communities.